jundalisay/spblist/content/en/research/mohammad/quran/sura-015.md

 6. And they said, “O you who received the message, you are insane.”

 7. Why do you not bring us the angels, if you are truthful?”

-8. We do not send the angels down except with reason, and they will not be held back.{{< s v="9" >}}  Surely We revealed the Message, and We will surely preserve it.
+8. We do not send the angels down except with reason, and they will not be held back.

+{{< s v="9" >}} Surely We revealed the Message, and We will surely preserve it.

 {{< s v="10" >}}  We sent others before you, to the former communities.